MartinLedel/ramverk1-module/README.md

 composer require martinl/weather-module
 ```

-2. Copy the needed configuration and setup the module as a route handler for the routes `weather-api` and `weather-api-json`.
+2. Copy the needed configuration and setup the module as a route handler for the routes `weather-api` and `weather2-api` for the REST api.

 ```
 rsync -av vendor/martinl/weather-module/config/ ./config/